Help & user guide

 Finding a title

-There are four ways to discover what's on the site:
+There are several ways to discover what's on the site:

 - Search — the box at the top of every page searches title, ASIN, description, features, tags, studio and series name.
 Multi-word queries match across fields (e.g. "knight rider blu-ray" finds products where all three words appear anywhere).